romanaruqia/Cricket-Performance-Predictor/README.md

 Match-Winner Recall: 59% (Anticipates rare high-impact peaks)

 ## How to Run the Frontend Dashboard Locally
-To view the interactive visual scouting dashboard, open your terminal/command prompt and run: bash
+To view the interactive visual scouting dashboard, open the terminal/command prompt and:
 ### 1. Install required visualization libraries
 pip install streamlit plotly
 ### 2. Navigate to your project directory